gkumarg/caiso-queue/DASHBOARD_README.md

 - Timeline Delays analysis
 - Top Projects by capacity

-Each view includes interactive filters and visualizations to help analyze the CAISO Generator Interconnection Queue data.
+Each view includes interactive filters and visualizations to help analyze the CAISO Generation Interconnection Queue data.

 ## Data Sources